Hashing

 Determine if Rehash is Needed

-Use the needsRehash method to determine whether the work factor has changed since hashing the given value:
+Use the needsRehash method to determine whether the algorithm or hashing options have changed since creating the hashed value:

 import { Hash } from '@supercharge/facades'